Spain: Spanish Empire

-17th century

-The 17th century in Spain was a period of major political, economic, and cultural upheaval and decline, despite a flourishing cultural Golden Age.
-Decline began with the death of King Philip III in 1621.
-This period of decline was marked by increased taxation, a weakened economy, and the loss of its status as a major European power.
-The 17th century also saw empire embroiled in a series of exhausting wars, including the Thirty Years War and the War of the Spanish Succession.
-These wars left Spain depleted and impoverished.
-The overseas colonies began to rebel against Spanish rule.
-At the same time, Spain experienced a period of cultural and intellectual flourishing, as the Spanish Golden Age produced some of the most renowned works of literature and art in history.
-The 17th century also saw the rise of the Inquisition, which sought to enforce religious conformity in the Spanish Empire.
-By 1700, Spain had lost much of its territory and influence.

-The Protestant Reformation dragged the kingdom ever more deeply into the mire of religiously charged wars.
-The result was a country forced into ever-expanding military efforts across Europe and in the Mediterranean.
-By the middle decades of a war- and plague-ridden 17th-century Europe, the Spanish Habsburgs had enmeshed the country in continent-wide religious-political conflicts.
-These conflicts drained it of resources and undermined the economy generally.
-Spain managed to hold on to most of the scattered Habsburg empire, and help the imperial forces of the Holy Roman Empire reverse a large part of the advances made by Protestant forces, but it was finally forced to recognise the separation of Portugal and the United Provinces (Dutch Republic), and eventually suffered some serious military reverses to France in the latter stages of the immensely destructive, Europe-wide Thirty Years' War.
+The Protestant Reformation increased Spain's involvement in religiously charged wars, forcing ever-expanding military efforts across Europe and in the Mediterranean.
+By the middle decades of a war- and plague-ridden 17th-century Europe, the Spanish Habsburgs had enmeshed Spain in continent-wide religious-political conflicts.
+These conflicts drained Spain of resources and undermined the economy generally.
+Spain managed to hold on to most of the scattered Habsburg empire, and help the imperial forces of the Holy Roman Empire reverse a large part of the advances made by Protestant forces.

+Spain was finally forced to recognise the separation of Portugal and the United Provinces (Dutch Republic), and eventually suffered some serious military reverses to France in the latter stages of the immensely destructive, Europe-wide Thirty Years' War.
 In the latter half of the 17th century, Spain went into a gradual decline, during which it surrendered several small territories to France and England; however, it maintained and enlarged its vast overseas empire, which remained intact until the beginning of the 19th century.